Saccharin is a non-nutritive or artificial sweetener.

-Bottom Line: Substituting saccharin for sugar may help reduce the risk of cavities, but other ingredients may still cause tooth decay.
+Summary Substituting saccharin for sugar may help reduce your risk of cavities, but other ingredients may still cause tooth decay.

 Most health authorities consider saccharin to be safe for human consumption.

-Nevertheless, there is still some skepticism about the potential negative effects on human health.
+That said, there is still some skepticism about their potentially negative effects on human health.

 Research in this area is relatively new and limited.
-Yet there is convincing evidence that changes in gut bacteria are associated with an increased risk of diseases like obesity, type 2 diabetes, inflammatory bowel disease and cancer (
+Yet, there is strong evidence to suggest that changes in gut bacteria are associated with an increased risk of diseases like obesity, type 2 diabetes, inflammatory bowel disease, and cancer (

-In one study, mice were fed a daily dose of aspartame, sucralose or saccharin.
-After 11 weeks, they showed unusually high blood sugar levels.
-This indicates glucose intolerance and therefore a higher risk of metabolic disease (
+In one 11-week study, mice fed a daily dose of aspartame, sucralose, or saccharin showed unusually high blood sugar levels.
+This indicates glucose intolerance, and therefore, a higher risk of metabolic disease (

-However, once the mice were treated with antibiotics that destroyed the gut bacteria, blood glucose levels returned to normal.
+However, once the mice were treated with antibiotics that killed the gut bacteria, their blood glucose levels returned to normal.

-The same experiment was done in a group of healthy people who consumed the maximum recommended dose of saccharin daily for five days.
+The same experiment was conducted in a group of healthy people who consumed the maximum recommended dose of saccharin daily for 5 days.

 Four out of seven had abnormally high blood sugar levels, as well as changes in gut bacteria.
-The others did not experience any gut bacteria changes (
+The others did not experience any changes in gut bacteria (

-Scientists think that artificial sweeteners such as saccharin may encourage the growth of a type of bacteria that's better at turning food into energy.
+Scientists think that artificial sweeteners like saccharin may encourage the growth of a type of bacteria that's better at turning food into energy.

 This means that more calories from food are available, increasing the risk of obesity.